jenniferanneaus/jenniferanneaus.github.io/about/index.md

 Prior to living in Melbourne, Jennifer lived in Tasmania where she studied Computer Science and Pure Mathematics at university.
 She has subsequently worked for the University of Tasmania as a Software Developer, and taught Mathematics and Computer Science to senior secondary students.
 She has also worked as a Teaching Associate at Monash University, where she tutored and assessed units in Mathematics and Engineering.

 The purpose of this blog is to demonstrate examples of the projects Jennifer has worked on since leaving university.
 The website was developed using [Jekyll](https://jekyllrb.com/) and [Jasper2's port](https://github.com/jekyller/jasper2) of Ghost's Casper theme.
-Blog posts are written in Markdown, with sections of HTML, CSS and LaTeX inserted where appropriate.